 But, perhaps the extra time has allowed him to even more fully recuperate so that he and Stroud are entering the competition on equal footing.
 Then, of course, there is Gunnar Hoak, the Kentucky grad-transfer and Ohio State legacy.
 If Fields goes down in a game, I could see Hoak stepping in to serve as a stop-gap, either for a few plays or series, or to finish a game before Day gets a freshman ready for the next week.

-However, if the worst happens, and Day has to turn the offense over to someone for an extended period of time, it will almost certainly be a freshman, and that freshman will have a huge advantage to becoming the future of the OSU offense.
+However, if the worst happens, and Day has to turn the offense over to someone for an extended period of time, it will almost certainly be a freshman.
+And while I assume that starter will be Stroud, whomever it might be will have a huge advantage to becoming the future of the OSU offense.

 5) Will they finally #FreeDemario?